rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Here are some trends I noted from looking at the table:

-* The overwhelming majority of our ambitions, 19 out of 22, reported *some* amount of progress.
+The overwhelming majority of our ambitions, 19 out of 22, reported *some* amount of progress.
 That's great, esepcially given that several of those ambitions were mere aspirations that explicitly had no resources attached to them at the start of the year.

-* Less than a quarter of the ambitions, 6 out of 22, said that their overall problem would be resolved, or the bulk of the problem addressed, within the next six months.
+Less than a quarter of the ambitions, 6 out of 22, said that their overall problem would be resolved, or the bulk of the problem addressed, within the next six months.
 Ten others said they predicted the important components of their solution would be available within the next two years, so that's a total of 16 out of 22 that expect some kind of solution within two years.

   * Note: One respondant noted that the two year threshold embedded in the survey was an "odd timeframe."
-I do not disagree with that complaint.
+I do not disagree with that remark.
 The reality is that I was trying to find a happy medium between two extremes: short timeframes don't allow enough time for significant work to be accomplished, while excessively long timeframes (e.g. greater than five years) are very difficult to predict realistically.
+But the two year time frame was drawn somewhat out of a hat.

-* Of the nineteen ambitions that reported some progress so far this year, fourteen of them (14/19) also said that at the start of the year, they had either *no goals* or *no plan* to achieve those goals.
+Of the nineteen ambitions that reported some progress so far this year, fourteen of them (14/19) also said that at the start of the year, they had either *no goals* or *no plan* to achieve those goals.
 Ten of those fourteen say they now have a better understanding of the problem, and five of those fourteen say they now have a plan.

   * Here is a question I want to put forward to our communtiy: Do we, as a project, need to put more energy into upfront planning?
 Or, given our volunteer nature, will that just distract people from "the fun stuff" and potentially burn out contributors?
-In other words: is this 5/14 a value we should work on growing, or should we just monitor it and not actively try to change it?
+In other words: is this 5/14 "ambitions that spent time making a concrete plan", is that a value we should work on growing?
+Or should we just monitor it, and not actively try to change it?

   * Note: It is possible that my survey was itself somewhat flawed, so we need